gabesargeant/blog/gabrielsargeant/content/posts/usefulstuff-01/index.md

 ---
-title: "Unzipping a file in S3 with AWS Lambda, and writing it all back to S3"
+title: "Infrequent tasks worth remembering"
-date: 2021-02-12
+date: 2022-02-06
-draft: true
 ---

+## Unzipping a file in S3 with AWS Lambda, and writing it all back to S3

 **This is all about how to take a zip file in S3, unzip it as a stream, and then write it back to a s3 bucket, or where ever...**

 Firstly, I followed this medium post by John Paul Hayes.
 [How to extract a HUGE zip file in an Amazon S3 bucket by using AWS Lambda and Python](https://medium.com/@johnpaulhayes/how-extract-a-huge-zip-file-in-an-amazon-s3-bucket-by-using-aws-lambda-and-python-e32c6cf58f06).
 Thanks to him. ☜(ﾟヮﾟ☜)

-I am in no doubt about the fact I will have this problem again, and John's solutions was great and I didn't really anythiing.
+I am in no doubt about the fact I will have this problem again, and John's solutions was great and I didn't really alter much of anything.

 I'm mostly just putting this here, where I won't need to panic search for it next time I'm in a jam.
+It's usually easy to remember my own name....

-With my use case, I needed to script an AWS CLI worker to invoke the Lambda Function.
+With the use case the I had here, I needed to script an AWS CLI worker to invoke the Lambda Function.
 It's written around that style of use.

 Obviously, you could trigger it with all sorts of events.